Last Updated on

 Types of Chequing Accounts

 As well as looking for different features, there are different types of chequing accounts that may suit your needs and interests.
 These are some of the most common types of chequing accounts available to Canadians.

 Personal Chequing Account

 This is your basic chequing account.
 Personal chequing accounts tend to come with a monthly fee and a limited number of transactions.
 This differs depending on the bank and account.

 Just like it sounds, a no-fee chequing account has zero monthly fees.
 That being said, these types of accounts can be very limiting in terms of what they offer.

 Cashback or Rewards

 Cashback or rewards chequing accounts aren’t common, but there are a couple out there.
 You will have to pay a monthly fee for these types of accounts; however, you can then earn that money back when using the debit card linked to your cash back chequing account.
-Scotia One is our top choice for a rewards chequing account, and you'll get 10,000 SCENE or Scotia Rewards points when you open an account.
+Scotia's Preferred Package is our top choice for a rewards chequing account, and new customers can earn $300* cash when they open a Preferred Package account by December 30, 2019.

 Another less-common type of chequing account is one that will earn you interest.
 Normally these come with hefty monthly fees, but if you have a good-sized monthly balance, then those fees may be worth your while in terms of what you can earn in interest.